How We Learn

 Start of the Day

-When we come together at the start of each day, we employ democratic approaches to learning in community.
-This involves group discussion and voting in which everyone engages according to their desires with mindfulness for the needs of one another, the group, and the space.
+When we come together at the start of each day, we employ democratic approaches to learning in community and use agile tools to facilitate the process.
+This involves intention setting, group discussion and voting in which everyone engages according to their desires with mindfulness for the needs of one another, the group, and the space.

 Our space extends beyond the indoors.
 Find Cottonwood outside in the neighborhood playing in McGolrick Park, shopping at the grocery store for ingredients for the next cooking project, or visiting the library to follow the threads of their curiosity.

-Our homeschool cooperative is mixed age for learners starting at age 3 who have freedom to explore anything in our engaging space.
+Our homeschool cooperative is mixed age for learners starting at age 3 through middle/high school who have freedom to explore anything in our engaging space.

 Field and Service days